ShovanSaha2020/Markdown-Editor-2021/README.md

     Text: > Some text

 Headers require  a level and text.
 A level is a number from 1 to 6.
-Don't forget to check it too: if it is out of bounds, print the corresponding error: `The level should be within the range of 1 to 6`.
-Also, remember that a heading automatically adds a new line in the end.
+If it is out of bounds, the code will print the corresponding error: `The level should be within the range of 1 to 6`.
+A heading automatically adds a new line in the end.

     Level: > 4
     Text: > Hello World!